-- When the computer is off, press the power button to turn on the computer. - When the computer is on, press the power button briefly to initiate Sleep mode. - When the computer is in Sleep mode, press the power button briefly to exit Sleep mode. - When the computer is in Hibernation mode, press the power button briefly to exit Hibernation mode.
+- When the computer is off, press the button to turn on the computer. - When the computer is on, press the button briefly to initiate Sleep. - When the computer is in the Sleep state, press the button briefly to exit Sleep. - When the computer is in Hibernation, press the button briefly to exit Hibernation.